 Beyond this, however, there are these facts:

-Even in the home, where the husband is to be the head and the wife is to be in “subjection” (Eph.
-5:22ff), there is a sphere wherein woman is allowed to exert some authority.
+Even in the home, the husband is to be the head and the wife is to be in “subjection” (Eph.
+5:22ff).
+However, there is a sphere in which a woman is allowed to exert some authority.
 In one of his letters to Timothy, Paul declares that woman is to “rule the household” (1 Tim.
 5:14).
 Allow me to quote from my commentary that addresses this matter.